THE PARENTING GUIDE : CHAPTER 4

 Highly stimulating environments can be confusing and frustrating to introverted personalities, who after a short time may look to escape to a calmer setting.
 While going to a birthday party, with cake, socializing, entertainment and group play, is an event full of incentives to an extrovert, an introvert may find it loud, messy, annoying, suffocating, claustrophobic, inescapable and overall, overwhelming.
 Try to fix that with cake!
 What to one personality type is an incentive, to it’s opposite may be torture.

 While you won’t need to convince an extroverted child to spend the day at the beach, an introverted child may need a bit of coaxing.
 Busy, weighing out the situation, the introverted child may initially resist.
 If you can find out what it is that holds a higher interest, the easier it will be to figure out what will entice them to go.
 Did they want to spend the day drawing, building or playing with a particular toy?
 Bring these activities to the beach or create similar incentives.
-Building a sand castle, a sand maze or a giant drawing on the sand are activities that would spark the introvert’s interest while also feeling included and valued.
+Building a sand castle, a sand maze or a giant drawing on the sand are activities that would spark the introvert’s interest while also feeling included, understood and valued.

 The world seems to speak with the voice of the extrovert, idolizing actors for their gregarious roles as living Gods.
 But when an introvert catches the world’s eye, there is always genuine awe.
 A discovery, an invention, a realization that solves a problem for society or that advances civilization.
 From a dark office, a little lab or a garden of solitude, a brilliantly introspective mind shines its light in the benefit of mankind.
 So, love and care for your introverts and help them glow!